sttp/Specification/Sections/FunctionalRequirements.md

 **D. Low-volume real-time phasor data exchange with automated gap filling** (e.g., Substation PDC -to- Control Center)

 Use case text

+####Functional Requirements
+Functional requirements are the subset of total requirements that explains how a it or one of its substations will work.
+Functional requirements are the needs that drive the business utility of the final solution, in this case protocol.
+Each functional requirement was defined to address a need that was not solved by existing solutions.

+**The ASP solution will:**
+* allow for dynamically requesting data or metadata.
+It will not send all data all the time.
+Most often this requirement is met with the use of a publish-subscribe implementation where the receiver can request data elements and they are delivered by the source on event such as value change.  **(Pub/Sub configurability)**

+* support the collection, maintenance and communication of data attributes or metadata. **(Metadata management)**

+* allow for the prioritization of data feeds.
+In addition to streaming data should take precedence over metadata, the streaming data should allow for the designation of a priority.
+Higher priority data flows should be given consideration in times of network congestion.    **(Quality of Service)**

+* be capable of managing and streaming a very large sets.
+At time of authoring a very large set would be 1000 Phasor Measurement Units sending 10 streaming data points at a refresh rate of thirty times per second (.033ms per data for the same element) on a standard network (i.e 100mbps ethernet)

+* allow for the data to be requested (and sent) to multiple clients what may request the data elements in the same or different combinations.

+* support measures to keep data from being viewed by non-authorized systems or staff.
+This will include the ability to implement standard, [not propitiatory to this protocol] encryption techniques.
+It will further provide the functions for management of the securing mechanisms. **(Confidentiality / Key management)** **(Enable best-practice security)** **(Reduced Risk of Non-Compliance)**

+* Incorporate access control for both data and metadata so that only authorized users are able to successfully receive information after a request.
+This security will be able to be set on a point by point basis (or element by element basis for metadata) **(Access Control)**

+* be easily deployed in configurations that allow for very high fault tolerance.
+This should include both network and client or server resiliency options. **(Deployment for high-availability)**  **(Support Disaster recovery considerations)**

+* support short descriptor for each data point.

+* allow the incoming connection to define the measurements that will be selectively streamed. **(Subscribed Data Stream)**

+* allow backfilling missing data in the event of a communications outage.
+Receiving party would request and sending would respond with a data stream to fill in the missing data as defined by the receiver. **(Data Backfilling)**

+*  provide data channels encryption by default as well as require and the connection be authenticated. **(Encryption)**

+* support advance compression methods. **(Data Stream Compression)**

+* be capable of allowing the party that initiates  a connection to be the sender, or publisher of data . **(Data Pushing)**

+ * minimize data losses over network connections that do not guarantee delivery (e.g. UDP)

+####Non-Functional Requirements
+In software requirements documentation, a non-functional requirement is a requirement that specifies criteria that specifies the operation of a system, rather than behaviors.
+Many often call non-functional requirements "quality attributes"

+**The ASP solution will:**

+* Support the transfer of very large number of streaming (1,000s to 10s of 1,000s simultaneously) data points streaming at high update rates (30-60 times per second **(Scalability)**

+* ensure data integrity end to end of any communication stream, for both streaming data and metadata **(Integrity)**

+* Allow for future uses and data elements / attributes with minimal impact to the base protocol in order to allow for future improvements **(Extensibility)**

+#### To talk to Ritchie about(may not be true requirements or may just need additional clarification)  <todo>

+* include APIs that support condition based Alarming and notifications based on defined events  *(Alarming and notifications)*
+* strive to be able to send as many data elements in a given time with the lowest latency possible for any given network configuration **(Performance and throughput [latency & bandwidth])**

+* System Integration
+* Installation and deployment
+* Full Data Stream - Capable of sending all of the data points to any connecting stream.
+* Advance Queries - Must be able to handle more advance request/reply queries.

+ > :construction: This list was moved from Overview - needs to merged with list above...

+ * Lower bandwidth requirements (e.g., over TCP)
+ * Optimized for the performant delivery of individual data points
+ * Automated exchange of metadata (no centralized registry required)
+ * Detect and expose communication issues
+ * Security and availability features that enable use on critical systems to support critical operations
+ * Publish/subscribe at data point level
+ * API implemented in multiple languages on multiple platforms
+ * Metadata will be versioned and tabular in nature
+ * Sets of metadata from multiple parties will be easy to merge
+ * Points defined in metadata will have a clear ownership path
+ * A minimal set of metadata will exist to support any STTP deployments
+ * Industry specific metadata extensions will exist to support specific industry deployments
+ * Ability to support broadcast messaging and distribution of critical system alarms

 > :construction: The following are _proposed_ ideas that may need a home -- purposely written in future tense